The Frank Lloyd Wright/Fallingwater Tour

 And this is the Lindholm House.

-Join NCMH's merry band of architectural adventurers as we make the pilgrimage to Fallingwater and all things Wright.
+Join NCModernist's merry band of architectural adventurers as we make the pilgrimage to Fallingwater and all things Wright.
 This trip is a once-in-a-lifetime opportunity with virtually everything included.

-Proceeds benefit NCMH's work in the documentation, preservation, and promotion of residential Modernist architecture.
-For questions, please call NCMH's Executive Director George Smart at 919.740.8407.
+Proceeds benefit USModernist's work in the documentation, preservation, and promotion of residential Modernist architecture.
+For questions, please call Executive Director George Smart at 919.740.8407.